-With our girls in school, we can’t go traveling around the world, but we can spend some time traveling in New Zealand.
+With our girls in school, we can’t go travelling around the world, but we can spend some time travelling in New Zealand.
 We are on our way to the top of the North Island making lots of stops along the way.
-We have a favorite 4-5 day far north driving itinerary.
+We have a favourite 4-5 day far north driving itinerary.

 Will we see you jumping into Haruru Falls?